Building and Managing Wetland Ecosystems

 If the ecosystem is flooded for too long, too deeply, or kept dry for too long, undesirable plants will grow and the ecosystem will be less productive.
 In the extreme example, it will turn into a swamp which is basically a shallow lake with trees.

-Use 6-inch PVC Pipe wherever practical
+Use 6-inch PVC Pipe Wherever Practical

+Dugouts, small ponds and habitats that do not have water flowing into them are perfect candidates for a six-inch controller.
 We initially used large-diameter corrugated drainpipes on all drains.
 Larger pipe is overkill for habitats under a few acres in size unless there is significant flow coming into the habitat.

-There is no need to quickly flood or empty a habitat.
 We found it is better to raise and lower water levels slowly.
 A properly sloped six-inch pipe will move about 11 acre-inches of water in 24 hours.
 Yes, it will take a few days to drain two feet of water off of a three-acre plot.
 Yes, large rains will overwhelm the drain and might temporarily flood the area.
 The slower pace and occasional flooding is beneficial for managed habitats.
 Temporarily impounding runoff is good for downstream water quality.

 We favor SDR 35 (green sewer pipe).
 It is durable, readily available and affordable enough for long runs like directing water hundreds of feet between habitats.